 Lindsey Reymore is an musician and educator in Columbus, OH and is currently pursuing a Ph.D. in Music Theory at The Ohio State University, where her research focus is in music perception and cognition.
 As a freelance musician, she performs on oboe, English horn, and Baroque oboe, teaches private music lessons, and handcrafts oboe and English horn reeds for sale.

-Originally from Stuart, Florida, Lindsey also enjoys traveling, reading, rock climbing, and spending quality time with her infamously lazy cat, Claudette.
+Originally from Stuart, Florida, Lindsey also enjoys traveling, reading, practicing and teaching yoga, and spending quality time with her infamously lazy cat, Claudette.